Specter-13/maui-for-kimai/README.md

 - Graphs by [LiveCharts2](https://github.com/beto-rodriguez/LiveCharts2)

 ## Limitations
----

 - **Kimai v2 is not supported yet**
 - There are some inconsistencies within in app dark/light theme changing
 - No support for management of project/customers/teams within app
-- Missing support for teams management and team reports
+- Missing team reports
+- Missing offline time-tracking

 ## Installation
 ---